4degrees/sawmill/doc/guide/introduction.rst

 * No passing of format arguments to log calls.
-Format messages using either standard Python string formatting or a dedicated :py:class:`~bark.formatter.base.Formatter` that acts on the whole log.
+Format messages using either standard Python string formatting or a dedicated :py:class:`~mill.formatter.base.Formatter` that acts on the whole log.

 * Filterers and formatters are only defined for handlers so it is clearer where to use them (though potentially more restrictive).